gchure/phd/src/chapter_09/section_05_logistic_regression.md

 group.
 (B) Estimated survival probability as a function of cell area for the fast shock group.
 (C) Estimated survival probability as a function shock rate.
-Black points at top and bottom of plots represent single-cell measurements of cells who survived and perished, respectively.
+Black points at top and bottom of plots represent single-cell measurements of cells that survived and perished, respectively.
 Shaded regions in (A) -- (C) represent the 95\% credible region.
 (D) Surface of estimated survival probability using both shock rate and effective channel number as predictor variables.
 Black points at left and right of plot represent